-All travellers should ensure the status of their diphtheria toxoid vaccination is current before departure.
-Once a primary series of diphtheria-containing vaccines is given in childhood and adolescence, adult booster doses with a diphtheria toxoid–containing vaccine are recommended at 10-year intervals given either as dT (diphtheria-tetanus) or dTpa (diphtheria-tetanus-acellular pertussis, if not previously given).
+All travellers should ensure the status of their diphtheria vaccination is current before departure.
+Once a primary series of diphtheria-containing vaccines has been received, adult booster doses are recommended at 10-yearly intervals given either as dT (diphtheria-tetanus) or dTpa (diphtheria-tetanus-acellular pertussis).
 For adults who need protection against poliomyelitis, it is recommended they receive a dTpa-IPV vaccine.

 The diphtheria vaccine is a bacterial toxoid, i.e. an inactivated toxin.
 In Australia, Adult and childhood immunisations containing diphtheria are only available in combination with other antigens such as pertussis, tetanus and polio.

 - Children under 4 years: Diphtheria toxoid given in combination with tetanus and others

 - Adults: Diphtheria toxoid given in combination with tetanus, tetanus/pertussis or tetanus/ pertussis/ polio

 The only absolute contraindications to diphtheria-containing vaccines are:

 - Anaphylactic reaction after a previous dose of any diphtheria-containing vaccine